grumpyhome/grumpy/README.md

 ### Pre-requisites
 Python 2.7
 pip
 setuptools
 Go 1.10+

 ### Mac Python 2.7 installation instructions
 OSX users can go to https://www.python.org/downloads/release/python-2713/

-Once you've succesfull installed Python2.7 please ensure that pip is also instaleld on your system by running the "python -m pip --version" command.
+Once you've succesfull installed Python2.7 please ensure that pip is also installed on your system by running the command "python -m pip --version".
 If pip is not installed please follow the instructions found here https://pip.pypa.io/en/stable/installing/#